Kodular/Documentation/docs/components/layout/general/card-view.md

 [[Event('Card View', 'Click')]]

-Event to detect that a user has done a simple "Click".
+_Event to detect that a user has done a simple "Click"._

 ### Long Click

 [[Event('Card View', 'Long Click')]]

-Event to detect that a user has done a simple "Long click".
+_Event to detect that a user has done a simple "Long click"._

 ### Touch Down

 [[Event('Card View', 'Touch Down')]]

-Event to detect that a user has done a simple touch down on the card.
+_Event to detect that a user has done a simple touch down on the card._

 ### Touch Up

 [[Event('Card View', 'Touch Up')]]

-Event to detect that a user has done a simple touch up on the card.
+_Event to detect that a user has done a simple touch up on the card._

 ## Properties

 ### Align Horizontal

-<small>Available as Common Property</small>
+<small>Available as ^^Common^^ Property</small>

 :eyes::pencil: Read-Write property
 [[PropertyBlockGetterAndSetter('Card View', 'Align Horizontal')]]